Course contact form

 The investigation led to a successful HSE prosecution.
 The company was fined £10,000 with costs of £ 28,000.
 The employee was awarded a large 5 figure settlement at an earlier civil hearing.
 The case was given significant media coverage.

-- Hazards arising from use of abrasive wheels.
+Hazards arising from the use of abrasive wheels.

 The instructor will use the equipment supplied by the company.
 It is the company’s responsibility to ensure the machine is within inspection dates, has the relevant paperwork and is in full working order.
 The company is to ensure the candidate has the correct PPE which means a minimum grade B goggle or face shield.
 There should be a suitable area for the theory element of the course to be taught.
 This is an in house training course but meets all of the relevant standards.